 5. Returning phone calls: There is nothing more frustrating and worrisome than not being able to reach your teen.
 Make sure they understand the importance of keeping their phone on when they are out with their friends – after all, one of the primary benefits of cell phones for families is that they make everyone reachable.
-With unlimited features included in Bell family plans, the number of minutes or texts you have won’t get in the way.
 Be sure to stress that answering the phone and returning missed calls helps everyone in the family communicate openly with one another.

 6. Driving and phones do not mix: This is more of a safety rule than anything else, but when talking about teens and cellphone etiquette, it is hard to leave it out.
 Make sure your kids understand the importance of this rule; it really could be a matter of life or death.